 Queen Mary 2 Ship Review

-The Queen of England did the honors at the naming ceremony and fanfare and fireworks greeted her at her first arrival into nearly every port – the 151,400-ton Queen Mary 2, or QM2 as she is affectionately known, took the cruise industry by storm when she was launched back in 2004 and still turns heads.
+The Queen of England did the honors at the naming ceremony and fanfare and fireworks greeted her at her first arrival into nearly every port – the 151,400-ton Queen Mary 2, or QM2 as she is affectionately known, took the cruise industry by storm when she was launched back in 2004 and still turns heads to this day.

 The gracious old-world QM2 is considered the only real ocean liner built since Cunard’s QE2 debuted in 1969, with antiques, memorabilia and artwork reflecting this legacy.
 QM2’s long and lovely black and red hull and her razor-sharp prow able to slice through open-ocean waves are a sight to behold in this age of boxy white behemoths.